A compiler for a markup language inspired by Jirai Kei. 🖤 🎀

 Version 0.2.0

-• Added support for ejirai.
+• Added documentation.

-• Added the ejirai feature.
+• Added the above functionality via the cli crate feature.

-• Added documentation for ejirai.
+• Added documentation about the linter.

 NOTE 📜